pickaxe828/url_shortener_v2/README.md

 After filling the required options, you will be redirected to the Deta dashboard and you can get your own URL there. </br>

 ## Others
+Frontend is planned to be made soon:tm:. </br>

 In case you are curious, v1 is archived and written with Python and Deta.
 It's not finished and currently deprecated.
 [Repo](https://github.com/pickaxe828/url_shortener)